‘Game Of Thrones’ Season 7: Top 7 Questions About Jon Snow And His Parents

 Season 7 Question #6: Was Lyanna, Rhaegar’s lover, or his captive?

-Ned may, or may not have known the truth; however Game of Thrones needs to give fans the answer, once and for all.
+Ned may, or may not, have known the truth; however Game of Thrones needs to give fans the answer, once and for all.
 Will they get it in Season 7?
 Here is hoping.

 Season 7 Question #7: Are Game of Thrones fans in for a major Season 7 shock?

-Ned’s ambivalence to his nephew, and overall lack of interest in him might be indicative that Jon is not related to Ned, at all.
+Ned’s ambivalence to his nephew and overall lack of interest in him might be indicative that Jon is not related to Ned at all.
 As the Inquisitr previously postulated; Jon Snow might not be the secret son of Lyanna Stark and Rhaegar Targaryen.
-Rather he might be the secretly smuggled son of Rhaegar and his wife Elia Martell, the presumed dead, Aegon Targaryen.
+Rather he might be the secretly smuggled son of Rhaegar and his wife, Elia Martell, the presumed dead Aegon Targaryen.
 You can read more about that Game of Thrones theory here.

 That theory does have to contend with HBO seeming to confirm Jon Snow’s parentage in an infographic posted on their Making of Game of Thrones website.
-One thing curiously missing from that infograph is a crown above Jon’s picture.
+One thing curiously missing from that infographic is a crown above Jon’s picture.
 According to the guide, the crown represents a character’s relation to the royal family.
 That crown does appear above Daenerys.
 Does this hint Jon is not Rhaegar’s legitimate son, after all?
 Only Season 7 can tell us for sure.

 As fans anxiously await Game of Thrones Season 7, it is with hope that at least some of the questions surrounding Jon Snow, and the secrets around his biological parents, will finally be answered.
 Find out if they are when Game of Thrones Season 7, premieres this summer on HBO.